3DiVi/face-sdk/doc/en/components.md

 **Video Engine Standard (VES)** is a macro component (component bundle) of Face SDK, which provides basic processing of video stream in 1 channel (for example, real-time video data from 1 camera). *VES* processes video in cycles.
 Each cycle includes:
   * detection and tracking of faces in a frame
   * selecting the best shot and encoding the selected face (computing the Face biometric template)
-  * estimation of age, gender, and emotions
+  * estimation of age, gender, and emotions (separately licensed component)

 *VES* receives the sequence of video frames as input data.
 It means that a video stream should be decompressed. *VES* by default includes the following components: *Face Detector*, *Encoder*, one load balancer (to manage the sequence of input video frames).
 For complex tasks of real-time video processing in high-load systems, the internal composition of *VES* can be extended: you can add additional components to improve performance.
 As compared to *VideoEngine Extended*, *VES* does not support face matching feature.
 **Licensing**: by Data Channel (photo or video).